-According to the Vitamin D council, a blood test is the only accurate way to test for a vitamin D deficiency.
-There are several ways that you can have your vitamin D tested:
+According to the Vitamin D Council, a blood test is the only accurate way to test for a vitamin D deficiency.
+There are several ways to test for vitamin D:

 - Asking for the test at a doctor’s office: Ask your doctor to specifically give you the 25(OH)D blood test.
-FYI, there is another test called the 1,25(OH)2D test but the 25(OH)D is the only way to test whether or not you are getting enough vitamin D. You may want to check with your insurance to see if you are covered for this test prior to going in.
+FYI, there is another test called the 1,25(OH)2D test but the 25(OH)D is the only way to test whether or not a person is getting enough vitamin D. Sometime medical insurance will cover this test.

-- At-home blood test: It is actually possible to order an in-home vitamin D test kit from the Vitamin D Council through their website (https://www.vitamindcouncil.org) for around $60..
-In-home tests are easy to use and involve you pricking your finger to get a small blood sample.
-You then send your test to a laboratory for results.
+- At-home blood test: It is actually possible to order an in-home vitamin D test kit from the Vitamin D Council through their website (https://www.vitamindcouncil.org) for around $60.
+In-home tests are easy to use and involve pricking a finger to get a small blood sample.
+This sample is sent to a laboratory for results.
 We cannot confirm the accuracy of this particular test, but The Vitamin D Council has very good information on a variety of issues regarding vitamin D health.

-- Ordering a test from a website and have your bloodwork done at a lab: There are a few websites recommended by the Vitamin D council where you can bypass your physician and go straight to a testing lab: com, healthcheckusa.com, and privatemedlabs.com.
+- Ordering a test from a website: There are a few websites with labs recommended by the Vitamin D Council for sending tests: healthcheckusa.com, and privatemedlabs.com.
 All of these companies sell the 25(OH)D test.
 The price of these is a bit higher than the order-at-home blood test.